Augmentations, annuli, and Alexander polynomials: Introduction

 Theorem \ref{t:linearizedhomology} is proved in Section \ref{LCH VK}.
-It implies that the augmentation variety $V_{K} \subset (\C^*)^3$ contains a smooth 2-dimensional surface $V_K^0=\pi(\tilde V_K^0)$ through the point $(1,1,1)$, parametrized by the variables $\lambda=e^x$ and $\mu=e^p$.
+It implies that we can parametrize the augmentations in $\tilde U^{0}_{K}$ by a holomorphic function of the variables $(e^x,e^p)$.
+The theorem also implies that the augmentation variety $V_{K} \subset (\C^*)^3$ contains a smooth 2-dimensional surface $V_K^0=\pi(\tilde V_K^0)$ through the point $(1,1,1)$, parametrized holomorphically by $(e^x,e^p)$.
 In particular, $V_K$ is of codimension at most one, and is cut out by a single polynomial, called the augmentation polynomial and denoted by $\Aug_K(e^x,e^p,e^t)$.

-Since the knot complement Lagrangian filling $M_K$ induces augmentations of $\mathcal{A}(\Lambda_{K})$, the line $\{x=0=t\}$ lies in $V_{K}$.
-Pick a vector field $y(e^p)$ of chain-level representatives of generators of the degree one linearized homology line bundle in Theorem \ref{t:linearizedhomology}, for points in $\{(1,e^{p},1)\} \cap V_{K}^{0}$.
-The positive puncture of the disks we count lies at the chords in $y(e^p)$ and the counts are as follows.

-First, $f_{x}(e^{p})$ counts disks that contribute to the dg-algebra differential of $y(e^p)$, augmented by $M_K$ at negative punctures, and with boundary passing through a fixed meridian curve.
-Second, $f_{t}(e^{p})$ counts disks that contribute to the dga-differential of $y(e^p)$, augmented by $M_K$ at negative punctures, and that pass through a dual of the homology class $t$ at an interior point.
-More details will be given in Section \ref{sec:main proof}.
-Our main result is the following.